5stackgg/kustomize-app-config/README.md

 Currently only linux x86_64 systems are supported.

-## Intasll

-`./install.sh`

-## Setup Tailscale

-1. You will need to install tailscale on the control plane machine (the machien where you intsalled k3s)
+Running `./install.sh` should walk you through the process of setting up the  5stack panel.

-3. ACL
+### Tailscale ACL
+You should limit the access that tilasclae will give to these machines.
+The following is an example of what the ACL should look like.

 ```
 {